smoeding/puppet-sendmail/README.md

 #### Augeas Lens: `sendmail_map`

 The Sendmail module contains the Augeas lens `sendmail_map`.
-This lens has been built to easily manage entries in various Sendmail files (e.g. `mailertable`, `access_db`, ...).
+This lens has been built to easily manage entries in various Sendmail files (e.g. `mailertable`, `access`, ...).
 The lens is used by the provided module classes and so there should not be any need to call this lens directly.

 ### Templates